oobabooga/text-generation-webui/LLaMA-model.md

 python server.py --model llama-7b --load-in-4bit
 ```

-For more information, check the comments in the PR for this: https://github.com/oobabooga/text-generation-webui/pull/206.
+For more information, check the comments in this PR: https://github.com/oobabooga/text-generation-webui/pull/206.